Code-Institute-Submissions/PaintPeruser/readme.md

 - Assistance with pushing content out of the way of the dropdown: https://stackoverflow.com/questions/22564817/bootstrap-collapsed-menu-not-pushing-content-down-when-expanded

 - Removal of the main image background utilised www.remove.bg

+## Testing

+### Validation service
+- As mentioned in 'Known Issues', the CSS validator picks up a margin-collapse CSS as an error, despite it being supported CSS.
+It has been left and flagged here just in case as it is essential for the desired styling of the footer.

+- The HTML validator picked up several errors - missing alt attributes on the main image and it's overlay along with contrasting id and label names on the quote box.
+These were all remedied successfully.